forwardemail/forwardemail.net/ansible/docs/SYSTEMD_STATUS_INCIDENTS.md

 # Public status incidents

-Public GitHub incidents are used only for sustained database outages under the [Upptime lifecycle][1].
+Public GitHub incidents are used for sustained database and PM2 outages under the [Upptime lifecycle][1].
 They support the status page; they do not replace private email or SMS alerts.

 | Public component | Service                                             | Status-page label        |
 | ---------------- | --------------------------------------------------- | ------------------------ |